Eugène Flachat

-Eugène Flachat and his half-brother Stéphane Mony built the railway line from Paris to Saint Germain(fr) between 1833 and 1835.
+Eugène Flachat and his half-brother Stéphane Mony built the railway line from Paris to Saint Germain between 1833 and 1835.
 They also built the Paris-Versailles Right Bank railway.

 Eugène Flachat built the first railroad station in Paris.
 He is remembered today for redesigning the Gare Saint-Lazare railway station in Paris in 1851 and other railroad related projects.
 He died in Arcachon.
 A street in Paris is named for him.
 His name is one of the 72 names inscribed on the Eiffel Tower.